GuruCharan94/gurucharan94.github.io/_drafts/2020-05-03-data-source-plugin-for-grafana.md

 - DataSource - data source in Grafana must extend the `DataSourceApi` interface, which requires you to defines two methods: `query` and `testDatasource` - abstract methods in `DataSourceApi`

 -
+Built a fake form for DataSource configuration.
+Added a cosmos DB.
+Migrated some fake data to here.
+Connected to Cosmos..
+Added health test.